 Step 1 Soak.
 A little bit of soaking in warm water and a mild detergent never does most socks any harm.
 You need to soak no more than 3-5 minutes.
 10 minutes max for most socks.

 Step 2 Wash.
 Delicate socks do not need much agitation to be clean.
 Just move them around in the soapy water and they will come out clean.
 Other socks may need some more force and rubbing against each other and maybe more agitation to remove dirt.

 You may want to use a clothes brush on the stubborn dirt and rinse.
 Just use them on the more soiled areas, like the heel area.
 You cannot use brush on nylon, net etc

 If you notice stubborn stains remaining on your socks you may want to soak overnight again or use stain removers.

 Step 3 Rinse.
 Use clear cold water to rinse out all the soap from the socks.
-You may need to use two or three rinse to get all soap out.
+You may need to use two or three rinses to get all soap out.

 But it will be difficult to dry thicker socks fast if you just wring the water out of the socks after the cleaning is done.
 It needs a spin in the drier.
 A machine does a better job with thick socks made of wool, wool blends, acrylic.
 If you are just using the partial drier, you can air dry the rest of the moisture by hanging the socks outside on a rod.
-If the socks is very precious and you need to dry it fast use your hair dryer.
+If the socks are very precious and you need to dry them fast, use your hair dryer.

 There you have it, your clean-as-new socks.